eiichiroi/autotools-unittest/README.md

 autotools-unittest
 ==================

-The autotools-unittest is a minimal starter kit when writing library with autotools and google test(gtest).
+The autotools-unittest is a minimal starter kit when writing C++ library with autotools, google test(gtest) and google mock(gmock).
+This include gtest-1.6.0 and gmock-1.6.0,
-This include gtest-1.6.0, so you can use gtest without installation.
+so you can use those testing framework without installation.

 Requirements
 ------------